Decentralization: A Qualitative Survey of Node Operators: Methodology and Context

-Additionally, we recruited respondents from the same channels, but this time both inside and outside of Cosmos, to take part in a semi-structured interview.
-Despite recruiting more widely than the survey, the goal was still to target operators that were familiar with the Cosmos stack and Tendermint, its consensus protocol.
-In these interviews, a series of questions and discussion areas were introduced, with the interviewer prompting for clarifications where needed.
+We recruited respondents from the same channels, plus an additional channel outside of Cosmos, to take part in a semi-structured interview.
+Each interview began with a script, then a warm-up question on number of chains validated (summarized in Table \ref{table:chains_validated}),\footnote{Not every respondent gave an on-record answer for this.} followed by the discussion areas in Appendix C. These interviews used discussion topics, with the interviewer prompting for clarifications where needed.
 After transcription, the source audio was deleted and a UUID assigned to the transcription.

-However, in spite of the measures taken to safeguard respondents, the number of responses was modest, with 35 surveys filled out, including 14 partial responses.
-Comparatively, recruitment for semi-structured interviews was better, as there was initial concern that no volunteers would come forward.
-In the end, we had six interviewees.

-The low number of responses is likely because the blockchain space retains a generally careful approach to operational security and privacy, and also because public statements on governance and `decentralization' can be politically charged.
-At worst, for a respondent there is the risk not only that their identity is revealed, but also of harassment or threats.
-For this reason, collecting the data while protecting the identity of respondents was of paramount concern.
-As it was, relatively few operators were comfortable to respond out of a pool of hundreds, resulting in a small dataset.

-The questions used for both survey and semi-structured interviews can be found in the \hyperlink{section.7}{Appendix}.
+Seven operators agreed to take part, following initial concern that no volunteers would come forward.